lemlac/mulem/docs/reference.md

 else:
     block:
         ...
-<end
+end
 ```

-Syntax highlighting could help by highlighting any keyword prefixed with `<`, making it clear where the inline block starts and ends.
+Syntax highlighting could help by highlighting any keyword prefixed with `<` and its connecting `end`, making it clear where the inline block starts and ends.

 ### Inlining with `then`